withastro/docs/src/pages/en/guides/styling.md

 Astro components will sometimes have to evaluate multiple sources of CSS.
 For example, your component might import a CSS stylesheet, include its own `<style>` tag, *and* be rendered inside a layout that imports CSS.

-When conflicting CSS rules apply to the same element, browsers first use _specificity_ and then _order of appearance_ to determine which style to show.
+When conflicting CSS rules apply to the same element, browsers first use _specificity_ and then _order of appearance_ to determine which value to show.

 If one rule is more _specific_ than another, no matter where the CSS rule appears, it will take precedence: